blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     and can only be performed within the editor (not in an exported project).
 LightmapGI *rendering* is supported by the Compatibility renderer.

-Godot supports voxel-based GI (VoxelGI), signed distance field GI (SDFGI) and lightmap baking and rendering (LightmapGI).
+Blazium supports voxel-based GI (VoxelGI), signed distance field GI (SDFGI) and lightmap baking and rendering (LightmapGI).
 These techniques can be used simultaneously if desired.